Child neurology residency

 close icon

-Our pediatric neuroscience center physicians are experienced in the diagnosis and treatment of all forms of neuromuscular disorders, including muscular dystrophy and spinal muscular atrophy.
-Extensive diagnostic testing and a team of treatment professionals combine to help children improve muscle and joint function, while slowing muscle deterioration so individuals can live as actively and independently as possible.
-Our clinic is aligned with the Muscular Dystrophy Association and offers early diagnosis, specialized care and access to promising clinical trials to bring the best possible outcomes.
+Our pediatric neuromuscular center physicians are experienced in the diagnosis and treatment of all forms of neuromuscular disorders, including muscular dystrophies, spinal muscular atrophy, and peripheral neuropathies.
+Extensive diagnostic testing and a team of treatment professionals combine to help children improve or maintain muscle strength and sensory function, so individuals can live as actively and independently as possible.
+Our clinic is aligned with the Muscular Dystrophy Association, Parent Project and Cure SMA to give families a voice and ensure that we continue to offer cutting edge treatment options.

 Neurocritical care